 Three Phases of Treatment

-Phase I: This begins while you are in the hospital.
+Phase I: This phase begins while you are in the hospital.
 A pulmonary rehabilitation staff member will be part of your in-hospital care team.
 This team member will teach you and your family about your condition, your heart and how to make the best food choices.
 Phase I may also include light exercise and walking.

 At your last therapy session, you will have another walk test.
 This test will measure your improvement.
 In addition, a staff member will give your post-rehabilitation exercise recommendations.